Crafity/crafity-everyauth/README.md

     connect.bodyParser()
   , connect.cookieParser()
   , connect.session({secret: 'whodunnit'})
-  , everyauth.middleware()
+  , crafity-everyauth.middleware()
   , connect.router(routes);
 ).listen(3000);
 ```

-**Important** - Some developers forget to do the following, and it causes them to have issues with `everyauth`.
+**Important** - Some developers forget to do the following, and it causes them to have issues with `crafity-everyauth`.
 Please make sure to do the following: When you set up your app at http://dev.twitter.com/, make sure that your callback url is set up to
 include that path '/auth/twitter/callback/'.
 In general, when dealing with OAuth or OAuth2 modules
-provided by `everyauth`, the default callback path is always set up to follow the pattern
+provided by `crafity-everyauth`, the default callback path is always set up to follow the pattern
 '/auth/#{moduleName}/callback', so just ensure that you configure your OAuth settings accordingly with
 the OAuth provider -- in this case, the "Edit Application Settings" section for your app at http://dev.twitter.com.